11th Grade Checklist

 If you didn’t reach your target score after summer or fall test prep, continue into spring with test prep for the March, May, or June SAT or test prep for the February, April, June, or July ACT.
 If you feel stuck in a specific score range, reach out for help or even consider switching tests.
 Sometimes you may be stuck at a 1450 on the SAT and go on to earn a perfect 36 on the ACT.
 It depends upon your individual areas of weaknesses and strengths.

 As you can see. there is a lot to do your junior year!
-But if you complete these items, then you’ve set yourself up for success for your upcoming senior year!
+But if you complete this 11th Grade Checklist, then you’ve set yourself up for success for your upcoming senior year!
 If you’re struggling in a certain area – grades, test prep, study habits – MEK Review is here to guide you every step of the way.

 We can’t wait to hear from you!